New York University Graduate Program in Environmental Health Sciences

 Doctor of Philosophy (Ph.D)

 The Program in Environmental Health Sciences (EHSC) provides advanced training in scientific disciplines related to environmental health, with emphasis on major health problems, such as cancer, respiratory illnesses, cardiovascular diseases, and musculoskeletal ailments.
 The program provides specialized knowledge in several environmental health areas (biostatistics, epidemiology, ergonomics and biomechanics [ERBI], exposure assessment and health effects, molecular toxicology / carcinogenesis, and toxicology), offering perspectives on the interrelationships of environmental health problems and competence in basic science.
-Both the M.S. and the Ph.D. degrees are offered.
+Both Ph.D. and M.S. degrees are offered.

 General Degree Requirements

-A total of 72 credits, as well as a doctoral dissertation, are required for the Ph.D. degree.
+A total of 72 credits (of which 32 are required to be taken in residence through the Graduate School of Arts and Sciences) as well as a doctoral dissertation, are required for the Ph.D. degree.
 At least 48 credits must be didactic courses; the remaining can be research and tutorial credits.
 Candidacy for the Ph.D. is achieved through a Qualifying Examination, and the completed dissertation is then defended in a final oral examination.
 The Qualifying Examination consists of two stages: a written examination, and the writing and oral defense of a specific research project proposal (doctoral dissertation outline).
 Doctoral students are required to attend departmental seminars and, journal clubs.
 New trainees are encouraged to establish early and frequent discussion with members of the faculty, and to acquaint themselves with the types of research activities conducted within the Department.
 This enables them to explore mutual interests, which facilitates the ultimate selection of a thesis research mentor.
 To this end, all first-year predoctoral students are required to begin participating in a formal series of rotations within laboratories, chosen based upon the students perceived interest and with the advice and approval of the trainee's initial academic advisor.
-Presentations of available research opportunities are given during the first week of each academic year, during an orientation program at which time faculty members describe the research opportunities in their laboratories.
+Presentations of available research opportunities are given in September each academic year, during an orientation program at which time faculty members describe the research opportunities in their laboratories.
 All students in the Program are required to take three "core" Environmental Health Science courses.
-These are Environmental Health (G48.1004), Introduction to Biostatistics (G48.2303), and Principles of Toxicology (G48.2310).
+These are Environmental Health (EHSC-GA.1004), Introduction to Biostatistics (EHSC-GA.2303), and Principles of Toxicology (EHSC-GA.2310).
 In addition, students are also required to take certain courses in the basic sciences, the nature of which depend upon their specific area of concentration.
-These courses are generally offered through either the Biology Department or the Basic Medical Sciences Program.
+These courses are generally offered through either the Biology Department, Chemistry Department or the Basic Medical Sciences Program.
 Beyond the above requirements, there are no universal course requirements, and the remaining curriculum for each predoctoral student will vary, depending upon his/her research interests.
 Thus, a specific program of study is arranged for each student that is appropriate to his/her particular background and career goals.

 Financial Support and Costs

 All successful full-time Ph.D. applicants qualify for graduate assistantships.
-Currently, (2012-13) these pay a stipend of $29,000 per year plus tuition and fees.
+Currently, (2015-2016) these pay a stipend of $30,000 per year plus tuition and fees.
 Since most courses are offered at Washington Square, students are encouraged to live near the Manhattan site during their first two years. of study.
-Transportation is provided by van from Washington Square to Sterling Forest to allow students to do laboratory rotations and attend seminars and journal clubs.
+Transportation is provided by free shuttle service from Washington Square to Sterling Forest daily (M-F) to allow students to do laboratory rotations and attend seminars and journal clubs.

 The Ph.D. track in Biostatistics offers interdisciplinary instruction and research opportunities.
 This area has research strengths in: the development of techniques for statistical analysis of clinical trials, longitudinal studies, observational data, meta-analysis, survival data, and disease screening.
 Studies in biostatistics also involve the analysis of multivariate data produced by high-density microarrays "gene chips" where the expression of tens of thousands of genes can be measured simultaneously.
 This track is designed to prepare individuals for careers in research and teaching of biostatistics.
 It is recommended that applicants have previous course work in biology and statistics or mathematics.
 Normally, successful Ph.D. applicants will have a masters degree in a relevant field or at least two year of relevant research experience.